-The Hummel ('Bumblebee') carried a 150mm artillery piece on a chassis that combined elements of existing Panzer III and Panzer IV running gear.
+The Hummel - German for bumblebee - carried a 150mm artillery piece on a chassis that combined elements of existing Panzer III and Panzer IV running gear.
 This same chassis was also used for the Nashorn tank destroyer.
 Principal service: 1943-45.
 Numbers manufactured: 300.

-Cost 148pts (Inexperienced), 185pts (Regular), 222pts (Veteran) Weapons 1 forward-facing heavy howitzer and 1 crew carried MMG with 360-degree arc of fire Damage Value 8+ (light tank) Special Rules - Open-topped - The crew can either shoot the Hummel's main gun, or the MMG, but not both.
+Weapons: 1 forward facing heavy howitzer and 1 crew carried MMG with 360 degree arc of fire Damage Value: 8+ (light tank)

+- Open-topped - The crew can either shoot the Hummel's main gun, or the MMG, but not both